-- We have created a digital shopping list of items needed to make this project happen
+- We have created a shopping list of items we are gathering to make this project happen:

 We are also accepting donations to support the build<

 We love to shout out loud about all our sponsors and supporters.
 We are proud to recommend our sponsors, donors and those who have contributed to our projects and work, across our social media platforms.
 Our thankyou packages include your company logos/ name on our marketing, copies of S T U S H magazine, and VIP tickets to our public performances.
 We are open to working and collaborating with individuals, organisations and businesses, so it would great to hear from you.

 For further info please reach out to Lucy: email@example.com